 Should a young designer start working at an agency or a product company?
 He thinks that the agency world is very good at storytelling and communication in comparison to interaction and product.
 Furthermore, if you are unsure what you really want to do, the variety of work in an agency is much larger (more design challenges), which gives you the opportunity to find what you really like to do.

 What is he looking for in a designer?
 Product sense, product thinking… Most of the time he gives them a problem and wants to see how they solve it – “going down to the pixels”.
 Moreover, a great sense of craft and detail is important.
 Heavy prototyping-culture and not too specialized.
 Self-awareness: know where you are, where you want to go and what you are good/bad at.

 Are there skills required by designers that people overlook today?
 Pitching ideas, which you can learn in the agency world.

 How do they ensure speed while growing?
-Planning and prioritization is key and unblocks teams.
+Planning and prioritization are key and unblocks teams.
 Choose and commit.
 Leadership on what to focus on is essential.

 An important team for him: he structures the week so that the week starts together with the team and ends together with the team.

 How do you explain the role of design to people in Instagram?
 Design research helps to find the right problem to solve.
 Product design gives the “how” to solving problems.

 Tools they use at Instagram: Sketch, Origami Studio

 What can you do when you are the only designer at a company?
 You need to understand the business problems very well and find opportunities to grow the business.